 - Politics, Economy and the Organisation of Society

 Södertörn University is also home to the international and inter-disciplinary Baltic and East European Graduate School (BEEGS).
-BEEGS gathers doctoral students who have research projects that focus on the Baltic region and Eastern Europe.
+BEEGS gathers doctoral students who have research projects that focus on the Baltic Sea region and Eastern Europe.
 Research partnerships with other Swedish universities are also important and Södertörn University is a member of several national graduate schools.

 Doctoral studies comprise four years of full-time study (240 credits), leading to a degree of Doctor of Pilosophy.
 Students may opt to finish studying half-way through, resulting in a Licentiate Degree.